shinas07/BlogSphere-/README.md

 # BlogSphere

-BlogSphere is a blog management application using a microservices architecture with gRPC and a React frontend.
+BlogSphere is a blog management application using a microservices architecture with a React frontend.
 The project includes a Post Service and a User Service, each running in separate containers, and is orchestrated using Docker.

 ## Project Structure